linagora/Twake/INSTALL.md

 ### Step 2 - Configuration
 1. `cp backend/core/app/Configuration/Parameters.php.dist backend/core/app/Configuration/Parameters.php`

-2. Edit values
+2. Edit values if needed (default should work in local)

-Remove ["db"]["ssl"] key for local usage or provide ssl certificate

 /!\ If you do not use twake onpremise license key to relay mails ans push notifications, you must define a mail server config